Mississauga Real Estate: How to Avoid a Money Pit

 2. Plumbing System

-Make sure you are confident that both water systems – the one that brings fresh water in and the one that takes sewage out – are functioning well before buying a home.
+Ensure you are confident that both water systems – the one that brings fresh water in and the one that takes sewage out – are functioning well before buying a home.

 3. Heating and Cooling Systems

-Be sure to thoroughly inspect the heating and air conditioning systems in any home you consider purchasing.
+Inspect the heating and air conditioning systems in any home you consider purchasing.
 This means running the air conditioner in the winter and the heat in the summer to ensure the units work.

 4. Electrical Systems